UPPMAX/uppmax_intro_python/docs/sessions/variables_expressions_and_statements_2.md

     Prior questions:

+    - What is an operator?
+    - If I ask you: 'What time is it 10 hours later, what is the calculation you do in your head?'
-    - When is it important to know the data type of an object?
+    - What is the modulo operator?

 ## Overview